| This tutorial includes many theorems that involve vector spaces and other topics that

 Theorem 17:

-A linear transformation is invertible if and only if it is both one-to-one and onto
+A linear transformation is invertible if and only if it is both one-to-one and onto17

 | Proof